 We are organized under the laws of Bermuda.
-As a result, our corporate affairs are governed by the Companies Act, which differs in some material respects from laws typically applicable to U.S. United States corporations and shareholders, including the provisions relating to interested directors, amalgamations, mergers and acquisitions, takeovers, shareholder lawsuits and indemnification of directors.
+As a result, our corporate affairs are governed by the Companies Act, which differs in some material respects from laws typically applicable to United States corporations and shareholders, including the provisions relating to interested directors, amalgamations, mergers and acquisitions, takeovers, shareholder lawsuits and indemnification of directors.
 Generally, the duties of directors and officers of a Bermuda company are owed to the company only.
 Shareholders of Bermuda companies typically do not have rights to act against directors or officers of the company and may only do so in limited circumstances.
 Shareholder class actions are not available under Bermuda law.
-The circumstances in which shareholder derivative actions may be available under Bermuda law are substantially more proscribed and less clear than they would be to shareholders of U.S. United States corporations.
-The Bermuda courts, however, would ordinarily be expected to permit a shareholder to commence an action in the name of a company to remedy a wrong to the company where the act complained of is alleged to be beyond the corporate power of the company or illegal, or would result in the violation of the company's memorandum of association or bye-laws.
-Furthermore, consideration would be given by a Bermuda court to acts that are alleged to constitute a fraud against the minority shareholders or, for instance, where an act requires the approval of a greater percentage of the company's shareholders than those who actually approved it.
+The circumstances in which shareholder derivative actions may be available under Bermuda law are substantially more proscribed and less clear than they would be to shareholders of United States corporations.
+The Bermuda courts, however, would ordinarily be expected to permit a shareholder to commence an actionThe rights afforded to our shareholders are governed by English law.
+Not all rights available to shareholders under United States law will be available to holders of our ordinary shares.